Olympic organizers in Tokyo disclose total cost estimate | Metro News

 The IOC is facing pressure to reduce costs to help entice cities to bid for future games.
 The $51 billion price tag associated with the 2014 Winter Games in Sochi, Russia, led numerous cities to drop out of bidding for the 2022 and 2024 Olympics.
 The IOC is encouraging cities to make maximum use of existing and temporary facilities.

 Koike has agreed to keep all three venues — for rowing and canoe sprint, swimming and volleyball — at their planned sites in Tokyo, rather than moving them outside the capital.
-She is seeking further cost reductions.
+Yet, she said the review led to a 40 billion yen ($340 million) savings and that she is seeing further reductions in line with IOC policy.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi